Dongido/PHP-OOP-BLOG-WEBSITE/README.md

-## The framework is not well tested on production.
+## The project is not well tested on production.
 If you use it on production you use it on your own risk.

 ----
 ## Installation